FreeBSD on the Lenovo Thinkpad T480

 - Trackpad & trackpoint

 - USB ports

-Not working: Bluetooth (causes hang on reboot, no driver available), 802.11ac (no support in FreeBSD).
+Not working: Bluetooth (causes hang on reboot, no driver available), 802.11ac (no support in FreeBSD, but in progress).
 I don't have any Thunderbolt devices to test and don't have a fingerprint sensor installed.

 X11 and Intel Graphics